YottaDB/YDBDoc/ProgGuide/langext.rst

 **Characters in arguments exchanged with external routines must be validated by the external routines**

 YottaDB does not check for illegal characters in a string before passing it to an external routine or in a returned value before assigning it to a YottaDB variable.
 This is because such checks add parameter-processing overhead.
 The application must ensure that the strings are in the encoding form expected by the respective routines.
-More robustly, external routines must interpret passed strings based on the value of the intrinsic variable $ZCHSET or the environment variable ydb_chset.
+More robustly, external routines must interpret passed strings based on the value of the intrinsic variable $ZCHSET or the environment variable gtm_chset.
 The external routines can perform validation if needed.

 ~~~~~~~~~~~~~~~~~~
 Maximums